 Have you heard ever heard the term “You are what you eat?”
-There may be more fact to that statement than you realize.
-The nutrients found in our foods make up similar compounds in our body.
+There may be more facts to that statement than you realize.
+The nutrients found in our foods make up similar compounds in our bodies.

-The six nutrients found in foods are energy yielding nutrients or nutrients that do not yield energy.
-The only nutrients that produce energy are Carbohydrates, Lipids and Protein.
-Vitamins, minerals and water do NOT produce energy but are important in the production of energy.
-The energy released from carbohydrates, fats and protein are measured in calories.
-Therefore only Carbohydrates, Lipids and Protein supply the body with calories.
+The six nutrients found in foods are energy-yielding nutrients or nutrients that do not yield energy.
+The only nutrients that produce energy are Carbohydrates, Lipids, and Protein.
+Vitamins, minerals, and water do NOT produce energy but are important in the production of energy.
+The energy released from carbohydrates, fats, and protein is measured in calories.
+Therefore only Carbohydrates, Lipids, and Proteins supply the body with calories.
 Vitamins, Minerals, and Water do not supply calories to the diet.

 In summary, food provides nutrients.
-The nutrients found in food are necessary to support, growth, maintenance and repair of body tissues.
-Carbohydrates, fats and protein are the only nutrients that can supplies calories (or energy) for the body.
-Vitamins, mineral and water are also necessary to facilitate a variety of activities in the body.
+The nutrients found in food are necessary to support, growth, maintenance, and repair of body tissues.
+Carbohydrates, fats, and protein are the only nutrients that can supply calories (or energy) for the body.
+Vitamins, mineral, and water are also necessary to facilitate a variety of activities in the body.

 Minerals are classified by the quantities in the human body known as major and trace.
 Trace minerals are just as important in the body as major minerals.
 Unlike vitamins, minerals are inorganic elements.